When you’ve been in strength sports or a sport at all long enough, you start to notice something uncomfortable:

 Why?

-2. It’s repetitive.
+2. It’s Repetitive and Long.

-3. It lacks spectacle.
+3. It Lacks Spectacle.

 To a casual viewer, a 650 squat and a 700 squat can look identical.
+Throw gear and technical rules on top of that and you lost everyone.

 The Hard Question